 There isn’t really a map to follow If you get stuck finding them, ask the staff to show you, they’re really friendly;

-An Indo-Portuguese poet who was a radical thinker and assistant head teach at the Hindu College.
+An Indo-Portuguese poet who was a radical thinker and assistant head teacher at the Hindu College.

 He was the first to teach Western learning and science in Bengal.
 There are colleges and streets named after him.

 He was only 22 when he died of cholera.